ionic-team/ionic-framework/core/src/components/reorder/readme.md

 Reorder is a component that allows an item to be dragged to change its order.
 It must be used within an `ion-reorder-group` to provide a visual drag and drop interface.

 `ion-reorder` is the anchor users will use to drag and drop items inside the `ion-reorder-group`.
-It must be added to `ion-item` in order for them to be draggable.

 ```html
 <ion-item>